Tyger Tyger Magazine

 New poems for children

 Welcome to Tyger Tyger Magazine, an online journal of new poems for children.
-Once a term, we publish twelve roaring, leaping, bright-burning poems on a shared theme, by contemporary writers from all over the world.
+In each issue, we curate a selection of roaring, leaping, bright-burning poems on a shared theme, by contemporary writers from all over the world.

 Each issue comes with free poetry teaching resources for use in the primary school classroom and at home, and each poem is also available as a free, downloadable, printable poster.
 Enjoy!